MingCWang/deiseval-scraper/README.md

 # Brandeis Courses API
 ## Description
-This is a RESTful API that provides information about Brandeis courses.
+This is a RESTful API that provides information about Brandeis courses that was scraped from the course registrar website with Selenium.
 The API is built with Python Flask.
 The database is built with PostgreSQL deployed on AWS RDS.
 ## Table of Contents
 - [API Endpoints](#api-endpoints)
 - [Database Setup Process](#database-setup-process)